morningspace/kubemacro-hub/macros/docs/get-pod-restarts.md

 ### **Description**

-This macro can be used to find the pods that the restart number matches specified criteria.
-This is useful when you want to quickly figure out which pods are not healthy in a namespace or across the cluster based on the assumption that a pod in health should not restart too many times.
+This macro can be used to get the pods that the restart number matches specified criteria.
+This is useful when you want to quickly figure out which pods are not healthy in a namespace or across namespaces based on the assumption that a pod in health should not restart too many times.

 For example, to list all pods that the restart number is greater than 100 in a namespace:
 ```shell